 How do Most Vehicle-Bicycle Collisions Occur?

 - Left turns.
 When turning left without an arrow, diligent drivers should watch out for cars coming from the opposite direction; in addition, they should also be watching out for cyclists.
-Whether on the street, in a bike lane, or on the sidewalk, when a cyclist is crossing the lane that the driver turning left is turning into, the cyclist has the right-of-way.
+Whether on the street, in a bike lane, or on the sidewalk, when a cyclist crosses the lane that the driver turning left is turning into, the cyclist has the right-of-way.
 When left-turning drivers don’t watch for bikes, cyclists can get seriously injured by a T-bone accident.

 - Pulling into the crosswalk.
 Sometimes, a car turning right will pull forward into the crosswalk so they can watch for an opening.
 Before doing so, a driver should always watch out for cyclists.
-If a bike rider is crossing or preparing to cross along the crosswalk at a high speed, they may not have enough time to fully brake before slamming into the side of the vehicle.
+If a bike rider is crossing or preparing to cross along the crosswalk at high speed, they may not have enough time to brake fully before slamming into the side of the vehicle.